cjameshuff/rigolutils/README.md

 Components
 =====

-* rigolserv: Server, handles direct communication to oscilloscopes
+* scopeserv: Server, handles direct communication to oscilloscopes
 * scopecmd: send commands to oscilloscopes via the command line, download waveform data
+	* Examples:
+		* `scopecmd idn` - get identity string for first scope found on USB
+		* `scopecmd -u 192.168.0.21 get-scope-params` - Get a dump of all scope parameters from a remote scope
+		* `scopecmd -s DS1EB104702974 rst` - Reset parameters on a specific scope attached via USB.
-* oscv: plot waveform data, generate an image file or display on screen
+* scopev: plot waveform data, generate an image file or display on screen